rodrigo-glez/adult-income-spreadhseet-analysis/README.md

 ## Disclaimer

-This project was created as part of my personal learning journey.
-It’s a practice project, built from scratch on my own initiative.
-The goal is to experiment, try out ideas, and improve my skills.
+This project was created to try out ideas, sharpen my skills, and see what works (and what doesn’t!).

-Because of that, it may not have a clear practical use case, and some parts might be rough around the edges or not follow best practices yet.
-I’m sharing it here openly as a way to document my progress and keep learning.
+It might not have a practical use case, and some parts may be rough or not fully polished.
+I’m sharing it to document my learning journey and continue improving.

+Thanks for taking a look!